microsoft/cpp_client_telemetry/CONTRIBUTING.md

 Conference ID: 634 117 56#

-See the public meeting notes for a summary description of past meetings **TBD**.
+See the public meeting notes for a summary description of past meetings **TODO: add the link**.
 To request edit access, please contact [1ds.sdk.cpp](mailto:1ds.sdk.cpp@service.microsoft.com).

 ## Issues and Feature Requests